Arjun-Narula/Anuvadak-Sign-language-to-text-convertor/README.md

 is accurate, effective and economical.<br />

 ### 1.2 OBJECTIVES
-1 To develop an application interface that interprets American Sign Language to Text in real time to assist deaf and dumb for communicating with them effectively eliminating the requirement of a translating individual.<br />
+Markup: * To develop an application interface that interprets American Sign Language to Text in real time to assist deaf and dumb for communicating with them effectively eliminating the requirement of a translating individual.<br />
-2 To devise a model to achieve the highest possible accuracy and least time consumption for prediction of symbols as compared to already existing models.<br />
+* To devise a model to achieve the highest possible accuracy and least time consumption for prediction of symbols as compared to already existing models.<br />
-3 To reduce the cost and develop an economical and user friendly graphical user interface (GUI) application that requires minimal maintenance for conversion of sign to its corresponding text.<br />
+* To reduce the cost and develop an economical and user friendly graphical user interface (GUI) application that requires minimal maintenance for conversion of sign to its corresponding text.<br />
-4 To provide suggestions based on current word to eliminate the need of translating the full word, thereby improving accuracy and reducing time for sign to text conversion.<br />
+* To provide suggestions based on current word to eliminate the need of translating the full word, thereby improving accuracy and reducing time for sign to text conversion.<br />
-5 To reduce the chances of spelling mistakes by suggesting correct spellings from English dictionary words close to the current word.
+* To reduce the chances of spelling mistakes by suggesting correct spellings from English dictionary words close to the current word.
-6 To formulate characters, words and sentences with interpretation of symbols in American Sign Language in a portable and real time application.<br />
+* To formulate characters, words and sentences with interpretation of symbols in American Sign Language in a portable and real time application.<br />